Put simply, rules of origin are how customs authorities classify where an export has come from in international trade.

 A car has multiple components: bumpers, brakes, clutches, computer software, leather seats and rubber tyres, etc. These can be made in different countries and shipped as needed to be assembled into the final product.
 With multiple components adding value, it can be very difficult to determine origin for some products.
 In this case, the final product is determined by the location of the “last substantial transformation.”

-- Change of tariff heading: When the work undertaken within a country results in a change of classification.
+- Change of tariff classification: When the work undertaken within a country results in a change of classification.
 For example, the unique code for car parts, 8708, is different to the code for a finished car, 8703.
-If a country assembles car parts into a finished car, it would qualify as a change of tariff heading.
+If a country assembles car parts into a finished car, it would qualify as a change of tariff classification.

 - Sufficient value-added: The originating state must contribute a minimum percentage of the value of a product.
 Each component will add a certain amount of value, calculated as the percentage of the ex-works price of the final good (i.e. the total price of the inputs to the good exempting transportation and insurance costs).
 Typically, around 50%+ of value has to be added to claim origin.

-The precise rules are very detailed and can change for each product depending on what is agreed in a free trade agreement (FTA).
+The precise rules are very detailed and can change for each product depending on what is agreed in an FTA.
 Similar principles apply to determining non-preferential origin, but there is a global agreement on what the rules are covering most goods.

-Typically, around 50%+ of value has to be added to claim origin.
+Typically, for preferential origin, around 50%+ of value has to be added to claim origin.
 Post-Brexit, what was once European value-added will have to be separated into UK and EU value-added.
 That will make it harder to reach the threshold to export to the EU without tariffs.

 One of the ways this problem is avoided by other countries is to allow “cumulation” of value added.
 Trade expert Sam Lowe has explained the different kinds of cumulation, but the main purpose is to allow the value of components contributed by different countries to be combined to meet the threshold when a product is re-exported.
 So to maintain existing supply chains, the UK would want to be able to count EU components toward UK content so that it could reach the threshold to re-export to the EU.